MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-spf-2022.md

 ## Installation components

-These components should be installed on the server, before you install VMM.
+These components should be installed on the server before you install VMM.

 **Installation** | **Supported**
 --- | ---